JinnbeamHH/JinnbeamHH/README.md

 Hi, I'm **Benjamin** – a Fullstack Web and Software Developer with a focus on TypeScript, Java, and Data Engineering.

 I'm passionate about building usable Websites, Applications, and Data Solutions to constantly learn and evolve with it.

-This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both Software and Webdevelopement.
+This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both Software- and Webdevelopement.
 Feel free to dive in.

 The Projects are mostly made for practical education and for personal usage.